hasura/ndc-connector-template/README.md

 ### Step 2: Configure the connector

-Once you have an initialized supergraph and subgraph, run the initialization command in interactive mode:
+Once you have an initialized supergraph and subgraph, run the initialization command in interactive mode while providing a name for the connector in the prompt:

 ```bash
 ddn connector init <connector-name> -i